 - a larger population of low-income students than the state average

-Serving girls ages 5-18 residing in urban neighborhoods, our FaB Factor program promotes positive social skills and behaviors through four modules: Financial Literacy (Finance and Business), Health and Fitness (Fit and Beautiful), Leadership (F'araohs and Beacons), and the STEM disciplines (Fractions, Fixtures and Bytes, Beakers).
+Serving girls ages 5-18 residing in urban neighborhoods, our FaB Factor program promotes positive social skills and behaviors through four modules: Health and Fitness (Fit and Beautiful), Financial Literacy (Finance and Business), the STEM disciplines (Fractions, Fixtures and Bytes, Beakers) and Environmental Awareness (Forests, Farms and Blueways).
 Like all Girl Scouts, our FaB Factor girls learn new skills, develop confidence, and feel empowered to make a difference.
 They embark on girl-planned community service learning and gain exposure to opportunities outside of their typical environment.
 Every program includes:

-- Participation in larger-scale events for girls, including the GSEM STEM Conference
+- participation in larger-scale events for girls, including the GSEMA STEM Conference